chevron-right-24

 Consider cloud VMS if:

-• You're willing to pay more to get every feature you want.
+• You are willing to pay more to access every feature imaginable.

 Pros of cloud VMS: